Kim Jong Un meets Putin in Russia, vows "unconditional support" amid Moscow's assault on Ukraine

 An arms deal would violate international sanctions that Russia supported in the past.

+Asked about the potential of an arms deal with Kim after their meeting on Wednesday, Putin said Russia "complies with international obligations, but within the framework of the rules there are opportunities for cooperation."
+He did not go into detail about any agreement discussed with his North Korean counterpart.

-Lim Soo-suk, South Korea's Foreign Ministry spokesperson, said Seoul was maintaining communication with Moscow while closely monitoring Kim's visit.
+Lim Soo-suk, South Korea's Foreign Ministry spokesperson, said earlier that Seoul was maintaining communication with Moscow and closely monitoring Kim's visit.

 "No U.N. member state should violate Security Council sanctions against North Korea by engaging in an illegal trade of arms, and must certainly not engage in military cooperation with North Korea that undermines the peace and stability of the international community," Lim said at a briefing.